SuperDataScience-Community-Projects/SDS-CP029-social-sphere/submissions/team-members/Patrick-Edosoma/README.md

-# 📱 Social Sphere – A Streamlit App for Understanding Student Social Media Behavior
+# 📱 Social Sphere – Student Social-Media Behavior & Relationship Analytics

 **Social Sphere** is a machine learning-powered platform that explores how student social media habits relate to academic performance, mental health, sleep, and relationship dynamics.
 It uses supervised and unsupervised learning models to deliver insightful predictions and segmentations through an interactive web app built with **Streamlit**.